-Sexual Misconduct, as defined in the Board of Governors' Sexual Misconduct Policy, is not permitted and may result in standards action including eviction.
-Please see appendix II for the definition of Sexual Misconduct.
+Sexual Misconduct, as defined in the Board of Governors' Sexual Misconduct Policy, is not permitted and may result in discipline up to and including eviction.
+Please see Appendix II for the definition of Sexual Misconduct.
 The terms "Director of Investigations", "Disclose", "Disclosure", "Investigation", "Investigation Findings", and "Report" as used in this section have the same meanings as in the Sexual Misconduct Policy.

-When an alleged violation of the residence standards and regulations is brought to the attention of the Residence Life Manager and that alleged violation (in the opinion of the Residence Life Manager) falls within the definition of Sexual Misconduct, then the matter will not be investigated by Student Housing and Community Services.
+When an alleged violation of this Contract is brought to the attention of the Residence Life Manager and that alleged violation (in the opinion of the Residence Life Manager) falls within the definition of Sexual Misconduct, then the matter will not be investigated by the Student Housing and Community Services.
 Instead, the matter will be referred to the Director of Investigations under the Sexual Misconduct Policy.
 If the matter is brought to the attention of the Residence Life Manager by the individual directly subjected to the Sexual Misconduct, the matter will not be referred to the Director of Investigations without that individual's consent, except in exceptional circumstances as set out in the Sexual Misconduct Policy.
-If an Investigation is carried out under the Sexual Misconduct Policy and the Residence Life Manager will rely upon the Investigation Findings to determine whether a violation of the residence standards and regulations has occurred and if so, what the appropriate sanction should be.
+If an Investigation is carried out under the Sexual Misconduct Policy and the Residence Life Manager is provided with a copy of the Investigation Findings, the Residence Life Manager will rely upon the Investigation Findings to determine whether a violation of the residence standards and regulations has occurred and if so, what the appropriate sanction should be.
 Any sanction imposed pursuant to this Contract would be in addition to any disciplinary or other measures imposed on the resident under the Sexual Misconduct Policy.

-Nothing in the foregoing affects a resident's ability to Disclose Sexual Misconduct to Student Housing and Community Services or others without making a Report.
-Disclosure does not result in a Report being made and, except in exceptional circumstances, does not initiate an investigation under the Sexual Misconduct Policy.
+Nothing in the foregoing affects a resident's ability to Disclose Sexual Misconduct to the Student Housing and Community Services or others without making a Report.
+Disclosure does not result in a Report being made and, except in exceptional circumstances, does not initiate an Investigation or other action by UBC under the Sexual Misconduct Policy.